-32 Weeks Pregnant: Symptoms, Baby Size, Body Changes & more
+32 Weeks Pregnant: Symptoms, Ultrasound, & Body Changes

 At 32 weeks of pregnancy, you’re in the third trimester of pregnancy.
-Your delivery date is getting closer, and you must be excited to meet your little one.
-You might experience fatigue, heartburn, etc., as these are the common symptoms in the third trimester of pregnancy, but your baby will continue to grow until your delivery date.
-At 32 weeks, you may notice some changes in your body and your baby’s movements too.
-To find out what you should expect at 32 weeks of pregnancy, read this article.
+Your delivery date is approaching, and you must be excited to meet your little one.
+Your fully-grown baby bump is making it harder for you to bend or walk, resulting in waddling due to the extra weight up front (1).
+You might experience fatigue, heartburn, and breathlessness, as these are the common symptoms in the third trimester of pregnancy, but your baby will continue to grow until your delivery date.
+At 32 weeks, you may also notice changes in your body and your baby’s movements.
+Read this article to find out what you should expect at 32 weeks of pregnancy.

 Your Baby’s Growth at 32 Weeks of Pregnancy

 Week 32 is going to bring with it a whole host of new experiences.
 First, your baby is going to be tapping and wriggling rather than his usual bouncing around.
-This is largely due to the lack of space in your uterus as your little one is getting pretty big.
+This is largely due to the lack of space in your uterus, as your little one is getting pretty big.
 Prepare yourself for the drop your foetus is going to take into your pelvis in preparation for birth.
-Your baby might be upside down (which is known as the breech position), but he might revert to normal position before birth.
+Your baby might be upside down (which is known as the breech position), but he might revert to a normal position before birth (1).
 Your baby’s growth rate will be high now, as he might put on around fifty per cent of his weight between now and delivery.
-By this time, the baby’s lungs are fully developed, and in case of premature delivery, there’s a high chance of baby’s survival.
+By this time, the baby’s lungs are fully developed, and in case of premature delivery, there’s a high chance of the baby’s survival.
+Lanugo is beginning to disappear, and the head may have some hair by now.
+Their bone marrow has started to form red blood cells (2).

 What Is the Size of the Baby?

-At 32 weeks pregnant, a baby weighs between 1.5 kg and 2 kgs and is about 35 cm from head to foot.
+At 32 weeks pregnant, a baby weighs between 1.5 kg and 2 kg and is about 35 cm from head to foot (3).
 Crowding your uterus, your baby can’t really move around much, but now it’s only a matter of time until he has all the space in the world.
 The baby is completely formed by now, looking almost exactly like a smaller newborn.

 Common Bodily Changes